fabioarnold/tigerbeetle/src/vopr_hub/README.md

 ### Replies to the VOPR

 Once the message is determined to be valid then a reply of "1" is sent back to the VOPR and the connection is closed.
-If it's invalid, the connection is simply closed and no further processing is required.
+If it's invalid, the connection is simply closed (following the principle of “Don't talk to strangers”) and no further processing is applied.

 ### Message Processing